100% Free Consultation (888) 493-1629

 People turn to our Houston catastrophic injury attorneys because:

-• We have won billions of dollars for our clients.
+• We have won more than $20 billion for our clients.

 • We have set state and national records with our victories.

-• We have won hundreds of case results worth $1 million or more.
+• We have won hundreds of claim results worth $1 million or more.

-Arnold & Itkin has helped our clients rebuild their lives—to provide for their families, find new careers, and keep their homes.
+The Houston amputation lawyers at Arnold & Itkin have helped our clients rebuild their lives—to provide for their families, find new careers, and keep their homes.
 Our work has helped people find hope again.
 Together, we can fight to hold your wrongdoer accountable and force them to do right by you and your loved ones.
 No matter what.

 Call (888) 493-1629 or contact us online to tell us what happened.
 We can fight to help you rebuild your life.